-- Total invoice amount due, including any applicable taxes
+- The total invoice amount due, including any applicable taxes

 6. Follow Proper Invoicing Etiquette

 Always be polite and concise when sending and following up on invoices.
-Use clear language in your accompanying emails when sending invoices: you don’t want to include vague instructions that could be misinterpreted by the client.
+Use clear language in your accompanying emails when sending invoices: you don’t want to include vague instructions that the client could misinterpret.
 If a client is late paying, don’t respond with anger.
 Instead, remain polite but firm in your communications.

 7. Establish an Invoice Filing System

 Once you start sending out invoices, you’ll want to create a filing system so you can easily reference invoices in the future.
 You may want to create an invoice folder on your work computer sorted by year and then create a naming convention for your invoices that works for you.
-Or, you can use invoicing software that easily files your invoices for you.
+Or, you can use invoicing software and free invoice templates to simplify the process.

 8. Follow up on Unpaid Invoices

-If a client doesn’t pay you within the agreed upon timeframe, don’t be afraid to follow up with a polite reminder that the payment is due.
+If a client doesn’t pay you within the agreed-upon timeframe, don’t hesitate to follow up with a polite reminder that the payment is due.
 If you don’t get a response to your email, give the client a call and ask for an update on your invoice.
 It can be uncomfortable to chase clients for payment, but it’s a necessary part of freelance life.

 9. Charge Late Fees

-You may want to add a stipulation to your payment terms that you will charge late fees on unpaid invoices.
-If you do choose to charge late fees on your invoices, be aware of the maximum levels of interest you can charge in your state.
+Consider adding a stipulation to your payment terms that you will charge late fees on unpaid invoices.
+If you choose to charge late fees on your invoices, be aware of the maximum interest levels you can charge in your state.

 10. Thank Clients for Payment

-When clients do pay you in a timely manner, be sure to show your gratitude.
+When clients do pay you on time, be sure to show your gratitude.
 Send a brief thank-you note for the payment and let them know you appreciate their business.
 A small thank you can go a long way to securing future business.

 What Does It Mean to Invoice Someone?

-If you run a small business, you need to collect payment from your clients for the services you provide.
+If you run a small business, you need to collect payment from your clients for your services.
 Invoicing clients allows you to bill them for your services.
-Invoicing involves providing clients with a professional document that outlines your payment terms, provides a billing date and an invoice due date and itemizes your services and fees.
+Invoicing involves providing clients with a professional document outlining your payment terms, providing a billing date and invoice due date, and itemizing your services and fees.

 Invoicing keeps a record of the sale of your service, both for your own records and those of your clients.
-Invoices are important accounting tools and can help you track your sales and understand how your business is growing.
+Invoices are important accounting tools that can help you track your sales and understand how your business grows.